StronkEggKing/shal-calculator/README.md

 > Q: Will this marvolous calculator come to Mobile or MacOS?

 > A: No, because Apple sucks ass!
-Though, I'm currently working on the Android version because it keeps crashing.
+Though, I'm currently fixing the Android version because it keeps crashing when doing the easter egg.